BlueJeansAndRain/NeedJS/README.md

         // Do something with a log message.
 Defaults to ignoring log messages.
         log: console.log,

-        // Parse a JSON string.
-Defaults to JSON.parse if defined.
-        jsonParse: function(str) {
-            // Return decoded JSON or throw an exception.
-        },

         // Called when Needy can't resolve a module name.
 Defaults to a parent
         // require method if defined (by Node.js for example).
         fallback: function(name) {